tonyxdsu/mean_blur_optimization/README.md

 # Mean Blur Optimization

 This is a project to optimize an image blurring algorithm.
 Each subsequent mask version in mask.c attempts to improve on the previous version.
-The output pixel is the average of the surrounding pixels of the input image.
+Each output pixel is the average of the surrounding pixels of the input image.

 ---
 ## Successful strategies pursued are as follows: